Continuing Education

 Credits Newsletter

-Registered dietitians and dietetic technicians, nurse practitioners, and certified dietary manager, certified food protection professionals may receive continuing education (CE) credits by reading the newsletter and taking and passing a test.
-The Soy Connection newsletter is approved for a maximum of 1.0 hours per issue.
+Registered dietitians and dietetic technicians, certified dietary managers and certified food protection professionals may receive continuing education (CE) credits by reading the newsletter and taking and passing a test.
+The Soy Connection newsletter is approved for 0.5 to 1.0 hour per issue.

 The Soy Connection for Health Professionals